angelikaiskra/meeting-planner/backend/README.md

 # meeting-poll Backend
-This is the backend of the meeting-poll MERN project.
+This is the backend of the meeting-poll project.

 ## Setup